How to Use the Essential Sound Panel for Music in Premiere Pro

 There are also options to adjust the sensitivity, the duck amount, and the fade times.
 You can try them at their defaults and just click Generate Keyframes to see how much of an impact they have and adjust from there.

-Essentially, ducking does a good job of bringing the level up when there’s no dialogue, and then bringing it back down when there is dialogue.
+Essentially, ducking does a good job of bringing the level when there’s no dialogue, and then bringing it back down when there is dialogue.

 More Premiere Pro Resources